 Why should companies be concerned?
 Here are four reasons.

 A mounting body of research demonstrates a positive correlation between an employee's health and well-being and their productivity at work.

-A study conducted by the United Kingdom government shows that positive employee well-being results in improved performance, productivity and work quality.
-Another study conducted by the IZA World of Labor claims that an increase in employee well-being leads to parallel increases in productivity.
+A study conducted by the U.K. government shows that positive employee well-being results in improved performance, productivity and work quality.
+Another study conducted by IZA World of Labor claims that an increase in employee well-being leads to parallel increases in productivity.

-These studies show that an employee's health and well-being plays a critical role in the quality of the outputs they produce.
-Simply put, an employee who is healthy and well rested is more likely to deliver high-quality outputs compared to an employee struggling with a demanding workload.
+These studies show that an employee's health and well-being play a critical role in the quality of the outputs they produce.
+Simply put, an employee who is healthy and well-rested is more likely to deliver high-quality output compared to an employee struggling with a demanding workload.

 If an organization is committed to its success, it must invest in the well-being and happiness of its employees.